 Traffic in Grand CaymanBy Joanna Boxall

-The traffic in Cayman can be unbearable but efforts are being made to ease public transport and eliminate unregistered vehicles.
+The traffic in Cayman can be unbearable but efforts are ongoing to improve Cayman's roads.

 The definitive guide to the history and outlook of the Cayman Islands.